HRT, DVT, VTE, And Heart Disease Risk Of Hormone Replacement Therapy

 The Timing Hypothesis and Hormone Therapy

 Research supports the timing hypothesis, also known as the window of opportunity.
 Women who initiate hormone therapy before age 60 or within 10 years of menopause tend to have lower absolute cardiovascular risk compared with women who start therapy later.
 However, early initiation does not confer cardiovascular protection.
 Instead, it suggests a more neutral risk profile when hormone therapy is used appropriately for symptom relief.
+If you have symptoms in your 30s and 40s, it may be better to start therapy sooner, rather than waiting until menopause completion.
+Many of the effects of menopause are less likely to improve when starting later, like decreased bone mineral density and vaginal atrophy.

 Why Route of Hormone Therapy Matters

 The route of estrogen administration plays a major role in cardiovascular and clotting risk.
 Oral estrogen undergoes first-pass metabolism in the liver, increasing clotting factors and inflammatory markers.
 Transdermal estrogen bypasses the liver and has minimal effects on coagulation pathways.
 As a result, transdermal estrogen is generally preferred for women with cardiovascular risk factors when hormone therapy is indicated.
+People who are more prone to clotting or have an inherited clotting disorder are more prone to this.

 Deep Vein Thrombosis and Blood Clot Risk With Hormone Therapy